eclipse-openj9/openj9-docs/docs/dump_javadump.md

 ### SHARED CLASSES

-If the shared classes cache is enabled at run time, the information provided in a Java dump file describes settings that were used when creating the cache, together with summary information about the size and content of the cache.
+If the shared classes cache is enabled at run time, the information that is provided in a Java dump file describes settings that were used when creating the cache, together with summary information about the size and content of the cache.

 In the following example, the shared classes cache was created with a Class Debug Area (`-Xnolinenumbers=false`).
 Byte code instrumentation (BCI) is enabled, which is the default, and VMs sharing the cache are allowed to store classpaths, which is also the default.